By Joni Lindquist

 All of these strategies may appear to be a form of avoidance and less direct.
 However, clients have found these to be practical strategies to make the relationship more tolerable.
 A lot of advice in articles is academic and not practical.
 In the real world, you often need to survive working with a bad boss, because with constant re-orgs and changes, you may not need to work for them for a long time.
 If you value your career with the organization you are in, you need to find a way to survive and move on.

 And while you are employing some of these strategies, you will need to keep trying to build a stronger relationship with your boss even if they are difficult.
-Call us when you are dealing with difficult people and would benefit from an unbiased, external advisor, an executive coach, to help you through these situations.
+Call us when you are dealing with difficult people and would benefit from an unbiased, external planner, an executive coach, to help you through these situations.